Sacred Heart Boys High School: Infrastructure

-The school has a 100 metre-long playground that is used for football, hockey, cricket, basketball and athletics.
-There is also a tarmac area in front of the old school building and adjacent to the playground, which, though not meant for hockey, basketball, etc., if often used for playing them.
+The school has a approximately 187.5 metre-long playground that is used for football and athletics.
+There is also a tarmac area in front of the old school building and adjacent to the playground, which, though not meant for basketball, etc. if often used for playing them.

 The Parish house (Rectory) and office is situated between the main school building and the new school building.
 The school does not have a resident doctor or a trained paramedic in the campus but medical facilities are available within 200 meters of the school campus.

 The school has an AV room situated on the second floor near the "School Hall".
 It can situate 70-75 students at a time.

-The school will be launching the Sacred Heart International School, a co-ed school under the Cambridge International Curriculum from the 2016-17 academic year.
+The school launched the Sacred Heart International School, a co-ed school under the Cambridge International Curriculum from the 2016-17 academic year.

 Activities

 The school has a large play ground where it hosts its annual sporting event.
 Inter division football matches and mass drill are also conducted on the school grounds.
 The school ground, although not a public playground, is open for school children to play after school hours.